fpdaiber/IDD_Lab1/Readme.md

 ## 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 ![alt text](https://github.com/fpdaiber/IDD_Lab1/blob/master/Schematic.jpg)

-Connecting the LED directly to the USB connector worked best and the LED light up brightly.
-It also worked on a couple of other positions, however, the current was not as strong and it the light was hard to notice.

 [Implanted LED video](https://drive.google.com/open?id=19sNY2EhpRVeI0Qbh8FzOmWWZGh9inMtL)